 - Company culture – Is it s good fit?
 Do you feel comfortable in the office?

 - Working for a large franchise – Large national franchise like Keller Williams, RE/Max, or Century 21 offer great training, name recognition, and other resources for new agents..
-For an in-depth comparison of the best large franchise to work for in 2017, check out our guide here.
+For an in-depth comparison see our guide on the best large franchise to work for in 2017.

 - Working for a boutique brokerage – Smaller “boutique” brokerages on the other hand can offer new agents more personalized training and mentorship, and sometimes more room for advancement.

-If you’d like to learn more about choosing the right real estate broker to work for, check out our in-depth guide here.
+If you’d like to learn more about choosing the right real estate broker to work for, check out our in-depth guide on how to choose a real estate broker to work for.

 What’s Next? – After Getting Your Real Estate License